 Any student who leaves the University without filing a Request for Leave of Absence will not be automatically reinstated.
 Student must file a Petition for Readmission to a degree program and receive the recommendation of the Director of their program.
-It must be submitted to the Admissions Office or the D.B.A.
-Admissions Committee.
+It must be submitted to the Admissions Office or Admissions Committee.
 Upon reinstatement a student will be subject to all of the current requirements for the degree in effect at the time of reinstatement.